The Four Loves We'll Experience At Different Stages Of Life

 The Four Loves

 I. Familiar Love (Affection)

-What it is: Affection is the most universal and Instinctual of all loves - Familiar Love, such as the love we have for our family and our pets.
+What it is: Affection is the most universal and instinctual of all loves - a familiar love - such as the love we have for our family and our pets.
 This is the love in which our experience seems to be the most similar to that of animals.

 Why We Need Affection

-It is the most instinctual because it is the most needed from birth to survive.
-As a child grows, it is the Affection and validation of the father that becomes so vital to their psychological health and emotional strength.
+It's the most instinctual because it's the most needed from birth to survive.
+As a child grows, it's the affection and validation of the father that becomes so vital to their psychological health and emotional strength.
 Neglected daughters develop the infamous “daddy issues,” and scorned sons can spend a lifetime battling insecurities from a lack of self-worth.

 "Friendship must be about something.
 Those who have nothing can share nothing." - C.S.
 Lewis